Bearhand Physical Therapy

 Need more information?

 I am a medical healthcare provider and I do not accept tips.
-Consider using your planned tip toward your next treatment.
+Consider paying with cash, check, Zelle to save me service fees.
+Or, use your planned tip toward your next treatment.

 Need more information?